-Level 3 - Valuation techniques that use significant inputs that are unobservable because they trade infrequently or not at all
+Level 3 - Valuation techniques that use significant inputs that are unobservable because they trade infrequently or not at all.

-(f) Cash and Cash Equivalents
+(g) Cash and Cash Equivalents

 Cash equivalents include U.S. Treasury notes, commercial paper, and corporate notes with original maturities of three months or less, excluding investments whose use is limited.
+Cash equivalents held by investment managers are treated as investing activity in the statement of cash flows.

-(g) Inventory
+(h) Inventory